 Accordingly, child sex trafficking victims are exempt from the following ineligibility factors codified under Ohio.
-Rev. Code Ann. § 2743.60(A)-(H):
+Rev. Code Ann. \S 2743.60(A)-(I):

+(A)

-- (A) The attorney general or the court of claims shall not make or order an award of reparations to a claimant if the criminally injurious conduct upon which the claimant bases a claim never was reported to a law enforcement officer or agency. - (1) The attorney general or the court of claims shall not make or order an award of reparations to a claimant if any of the following apply: - (a) The claimant is the offender or an accomplice of the offender who committed the criminally injurious conduct, or the award would unjustly benefit the offender or accomplice.
+The attorney general or the court of claims shall not make or order an award of reparations to a claimant if the criminally injurious conduct upon which the claimant bases a claim never was reported to a law enforcement officer or agency.
+(2)